Monsoft-Solutions/erik-test/README.md

 # Developer Test Specification for Monsoft Solutions

-## Introduction

-Welcome and thank you for your interest in joining **Monsoft Solutions**!
-To evaluate your skills and fit for our team, we have prepared a test project that mirrors the type of work you'll be engaging in.
-This project focuses on both client-side and server-side development, emphasizing your ability to build a functional, full-stack feature within our tech stack.

 ## Objective

 Develop a simple CRM module that allows users to **view**, **filter**, **create**, and **update** contact data.
 This project will help us assess your proficiency with our technology stack, your ability to deliver clean and maintainable code, and your problem-solving skills.